Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 for the crust:

-• Combine flour, salt, and sugar in a large bowl.
-Using a pastry blender, or your fingers, cut shortening into dry ingredients until it is in pea-size pieces.
+• Combine 1 1/2 cups flour, 1 teaspoon sugar, and 1/2 teaspoon kosher salt in a large bowl.
+Using a pastry blender, or your fingers, cut 8 tablespoons shortening into dry ingredients until it is in pea-size pieces.

 • Drizzle in 4 tablespoons ice water and mix just until dough comes together.
 (Adding more water if necessary, but don’t overwork the dough.)